Victoria, Crown Princess of Sweden: Relationship with Daniel Westling

 In the early 2000s, Victoria joined a gym upon the advice of her sister Madeleine.
 There she worked with personal trainer Daniel Westling; they eventually started a romantic relationship which was kept secret for about six months.

 In May 2002, Swedish newspaper Expressen reported that Victoria and Daniel were dating.
 When the news broke and the media turned its attention on him, it was obvious that he did not like being in the public eye.
 He was photographed crossing a street against a red light in order to avoid a camera.
 In July 2002, Victoria and Westling were pictured kissing for the first time at a birthday party for Caroline Kreuger, a friend of Victoria's.

 In Tre dagar med Victoria, which profiled her work during a three-day period that aired on TV4 in December 2004, Victoria commented on criticism directed at Westling, "Many unfair things are written."
 Victoria also gave her opinion that happiness is important, and that these days it is not so much about background and pedigree but about two people who have to live with each other.
 She said that if they are not happy and comfortable with each other, it is impossible to do a good job.

 Engagement

 Swedish media often speculated about upcoming engagements and marriages for Victoria.
 On 24 February 2009, rumours that wedding plans were imminent became particularly intense preceding an information council between the King and Prime Minister Fredrik Reinfeldt.
 Under the terms of the Swedish Act of Succession, the Government, upon the request of the King, gives the final consent for a dynastic marriage of a prince or princess of Sweden.
 The prince or princess otherwise loses their right to the throne.
 Later that day, it was confirmed that permission had been granted and that Victoria would marry Westling in the summer of 2010.
 The wedding date was set in Stockholm Cathedral for 19 June 2010, the 34th anniversary of her parents' marriage.
-Her engagement ring features a solitaire round brilliant-cut diamond mounted on white gold.
+Her engagement ring features a solitaire round brilliant-cut diamond mounted in white gold.